nervosys/AutonomySim/docs/surveying.md

 The `lookahead` needed here for smooth path interpolation can be computed from the velocity using `self.velocity + (self.velocity/2)`.
 The more lookahead, the smoother the turns.
 This is why you see in the screenshot that the ends of each swimland are smooth turns rather than a square box pattern.
 This can result in a smoother video from your camera also.

-That's it, pretty simple, eh?
+That's it.
+Pretty simple, huh?

-Now, of course you can add a lot more intelligence to this, make it avoid known obstacles on your map, make it climb up and down a hillside so you can survey a slope, etc.  Lots of fun to be had.
+Of course, we can add a lot more intelligence to this, make it avoid known obstacles on the map, make it climb up and down a hillside so you can survey a slope, etc. This is only the tip of the iceberg in terms of what is possible.